eschnett/GrundmannMoeller.jl/README.md

 The algorithm itself was published by
-* A. Grundmann, H. M. Möller, "Invariant integration formulas for the n-simplex by combinatorial methods", SIAM J. Numer.
+* A. Grundmann, H. M. Möller, "Invariant integration formulas for the `n`-simplex by combinatorial methods", SIAM J. Numer.
 Anal.
 15, 282-290 (1978), [DOI 10.1137/0715019](https://doi.org/10.1137/0715019).